Contemporary Art Centre of South Australia: Publications

+Cornell Prize

+The inaugural F. Cornell Art Prize was awarded at an CAS exhibition in July 1951.

 Exhibitions

-CACSA undertook regular large scale survey and multi-sited surveys of contemporary South Australian art as part of the CACSA Contemporary series, including CACSA Contemporary 2010: THE NEW NEW, CACSA CONTEMPORARY 2012: NEW SA ART + IBIDEM: PUBLIC ART PROJECT and CACSA Contemporary 2015.
+CACSA undertook regular large scale survey and multi-sited surveys of contemporary South Australian art as part of the CACSA Contemporary series, including CACSA Contemporary 2010: The New New, CACSA Contemporary 2012: New SA Art + Ibidem: Public Art Project and CACSA Contemporary 2015.
 CASCA also provided a space to predominantly emerging and experimental arts practice as part of the Project Space exhibition program.